Citizenship · Serbian Passport Updated June 2026

 What a Serbian passport gives you

-Beyond the right to live and work in Serbia, citizenship provides a passport with genuine international utility — particularly given Serbia's EU candidate trajectory.
+Beyond the right to live and work in Serbia, citizenship provides a passport with genuine international utility — particularly given Serbia's EU-candidate trajectory.

 130+